vesterheim/vesterheim.github.io/folk-art-school/classes/jewelry/2015-05-02-making-viking-silver-knit-bracelet.md

 ---
 published: true
 title: Making a Viking Silver Knit Bracelet
-subtitle: November 7, 2015, with Liz Bucheit
+subtitle: May 2, 2015, with Liz Bucheit
 meta_description:  # Used in HTML head and as the description for some search engines

 location: ~